2016 Update: Links below have been updated; you can also check out our latest discussion about four reasons you MUST do a seasonal clothes review.

 I say “timely” if only because I finally put away all of my spring pastels, and swapped them out for darker emerald and earthy tones just a few days ago.
 My own custom is to:

-a) use large storage bags (such as the Natural Cotton Storage Bags from Container Store, pictured above) for off season clothes that should not be hung (e.g., sweaters) or clothes that I otherwise keep folded (socks, hats, workout clothes)
+a) use large storage bags (such as the Natural Cotton Storage Bags from Container Store, pictured above, or these Vinyl Sweater Bags from Amazon) for off season clothes that should not be hung (e.g., sweaters) or clothes that I otherwise keep folded (socks, hats, workout clothes)

 b) push everything that *is* hung either to the back of my closet or relocate them to a second closet, and

 c) evaluate my clothes as I move them around for questions such as: 1) do they need repair?
 2) will I ever wear this again? c) should I sell, give away, or trash? d) Can I fit into this *rightthisinstant*?

 Weirdly, this is one of my favorite traditions each season.
 I love the fresh colors of pastels, and the darker, more somber colors in the fall.
 I also love the feeling of rediscovering old clothes that I haven’t seen for a few months.
 (In fact, I love it so much I’ve started putting away things that aren’t even necessarily seasonal — running t-shirts, as well as at least half my collection of black tops and half my collection of white tops.
 It may even help me shop less!)
 I also love that it helps me prune my clothes, and keeps my wardrobe looking fresher.

 Now, a few notes about doing it right…

 a) Do not pack away anything that is dirty or has been worn.
 Even if it’s a suit that you’ve only worn once and don’t want to get dry cleaned, I would advise keeping it among your “current” clothes until you dry clean it.
 Ditto for winter coats and the like — get them dry cleaned first.
 (Remove the plastic bags and paper, and let them air out for a bit before you pack them away, also.)